avaneev/prvhash/README.md

 `HashPos` resets to 0.
 This fact tells that the "boundary condition" logic "happens" beyond the common math.
 One has to ask themselves - how it is possible to "embed" at least Rule 153 with boundary handling (but much more than that) into a function as simple (and linear in F_2) as PRVHASH-1?
+Beside that, as with the graphs above, presence of exact Rule 153 imagery implies presence of "logic understandable to a human mind".

 Here is an example image with `PH_HASH_COUNT=342`, converted to PNG: